KeynesYouDigIt/git_stuff_illustrations/README.md

 # git_stuff_illustrations
-repo im using for a talk on git
+repo im using for a talk on git.

+these are the first local changes.